ashwinak7/Brain-Tumor-Classification-Segmentaion/README.md

 - Dice Similarity Coefficient
 - Precision & Recall
 - F1 Score
+- Support
+- Confusion Matrix
+- Mean IoU

 ## 🔍 Background

 MRI imaging is commonly used to diagnose brain tumors.
 Manual review of MRI scans is difficult due to overlapping tumor features.
-DL models like CNNs and Transformers have demonstrated high performance in classifying and segmenting brain anomalies, making them suitable for this task.
+Deep Learning models like CNNs and Transformers have demonstrated high performance in classifying and segmenting brain anomalies, making them suitable for this task.

 ## 🤖 Role of Deep Learning